varunhc/varunhc.github.io/_pages/about.md

 My research interests includes image and signal processing, computer vision and healthcare.
 I'm interested in AI for social good, and privacy and fairness in AI.
 My previous work includes ML-powered Lab-on-Chip cytometry and other telemedicine devices.
-I have also worked on distributed ML, geospatial image procesing and a bit of smart contracts.
+I have also worked on distributed ML, geospatial image processing, and a bit of smart contracts.

 <br>
 <br>